emogit/emojit/README.md

 See [client.ts](./core/src/api/client.ts) for full details.

 # Development
+Use Node 16 because Node 18 has issues with webpack 4.

 Some helpful commands from the root:
 * Install all subprojects: `./scripts/run-all.sh yarn install`
 * Lint all: `./scripts/run-all.sh yarn lint`